MonkieDein/particleSimulation/README.md

 - Click the julia installer and install julia.

-- When the installation completed select

-[-] Run julia > Finish
+- When the installation completed select [x] Run julia > Finish

 3. Run julia code